c-snell/Documentation/kubespray_install.md

 vi inventory/mycluster/inventory.ini
 ```

 This will be specific to your environment.
 Define your Kubernetes masters and workers here.
-This is for Kubernetes only

-Example `inventory.ini` for a single master and two worker node cluster
+Example `inventory.ini` for a single master and two worker node cluster.
+This is for group 8 but modify to your group number.
 ```yaml
 # ## Configure 'ip' variable to bind kubernetes services on a
 # ## different ip than the default iface